The mystery of AnQiCMS template inheritance:{% extends %}Does the blank line before the tag really affect the child template?

 This mechanism greatly improves the reusability of templates, reduces duplicate code, and also keeps the visual style and structure of the website highly consistent.

-Core rules:{% extends %}It must be the first tag
+Core rule:{% extends %}Must be the first tag

-“Note: If you use it in a template,{% extends %}the tag must be the first tag in the template.
+“Note: If you use the tag in a template,{% extends %}it must be the first tag in the template.
 In any other case, template inheritance will not work.”

 This means, in the sub-template file,{% extends '母版文件名' %}This line of code must be the first line of the file, and there should be no content before it, including seemingly harmless blank lines, spaces, tabs, or even HTML comments.